-28 3.1 Members shall ensure that administrations* cooperate in the establishment, operation and maintenance of the international network to provide a satisfactory quality of service.
+28 3.1 Member States shall ensure that operating agencies cooperate in the establishment, operation and maintenance of the international network to provide a minimum quality of service [,taking into consideration the relevant Recommendations of the ITU].

 Reasons: Operating agencies are responsible for the establishment, operation and maintenance of international networks.
 This provision demands a wider scope than only Recognized Operating Agencies.
 Also, the Recommendations of the ITU could be considered in the determination of the minimum quality of service.